cs3157-borowski/recitations/recitation_1/git.md

 - git restore: restore file in working directory from staging area
 - git restore --staged: restore file in staging area from HEAD

+## Other Git Resources

+There are plenty of hands-on guides teaching you how to use Git.
+Here are a few we recommend for getting started:

+- man gittutorial: the official Git tutorial included in its man pages
+- git - the simple guide (https://rogerdudler.github.io/git-guide/):

+a guide that gets straight to the point with nice illustrations

+- Yet Another Git Guide (https://j-hui.com/pages/yagg/):